 Free touring is really just another term for backcountry ski touring.
 Free touring is not really a specific form of ski touring, but likely more of a media term that has been adopted and reused over the years.

 The three types of skiing include Cross Country Skiing, Downhill Skiing, and Ski Touring.
-Cross country skiing involves extremely lightweight equipment intended for climbing gentle hills, and gentle descents.
+Cross-country skiing involves extremely lightweight equipment intended for climbing gentle hills, and gentle descents.
 Downhill skiing involves riding the lifts at the ski hill and descending established runs.
-Ski touring involves specialized equipment for climbing on snow with skins and convertable bindings.
-Ski touring bindings can be quickly converted from climbing mode, to ski mode to allow for both ascending and descending.
+Ski touring involves specialized equipment for climbing on snow with skins and convertible bindings.
+Ski touring bindings can be quickly converted from climbing mode to ski mode to allow for both ascending and descending.

-What do you wear under ski pants and jacket?
+What do you wear under ski pants and a jacket for backcountry skiing?

 How many layers should you wear for skiing?